Elizabeth Finch, 1st Countess of Winchilsea: Personal life

 Soon after their marriage, her husband became a politician, serving as a Member of Parliament for Weymouth between 1576 and 1584, for Kent in 1593 and for Winchelsea in 1601.
 He served as High Sheriff of Kent in 1596 and 1605.
 He was knighted in 1584, and awarded a baronetcy in 1611.

+When James VI and I came to England at the Union of the Crowns in 1603, "Lady Finch" and other courtiers with the young Lady Anne Clifford gathered at Northaw and went to see the new king at Theobalds.

-When Sir Moyle died in 1614, Elizabeth and her sons made considerable efforts to have the family's status elevated and almost nine years later, James I created her Viscountess Maidstone, with a remainder to her heirs male.
+After Moyle Finch died in 1614, Elizabeth and her sons made considerable efforts to have the family's status elevated and almost nine years later, James I created her Viscountess Maidstone, with a remainder to her heirs male.
 In 1628, she was further elevated by Charles I as Countess of Winchilsea.
 On her death in 1634, her titles passed to her eldest surviving son, Sir Thomas (who had already inherited his elder brother's baronetcy in 1619).

 Elizabeth and Sir Moyle are depicted in repose in a monument commemorating members of the Finch family, sculpted by Nicolas Stone c.
 1630.
 The piece was created after Sir Moyle's death during Elizabeth's lifetime, and is now displayed at the Victoria and Albert Museum, London.
 It was originally in the church of St Mary, Eastwell, Kent, which became a ruin in the 1950s and is now owned by the Friends of Friendless Churches.